-Today, we will not talk about Divi exclusively but rather about SEO or natural referencing of your WordPress site in general.
+Today, we won't be talking about Divi exclusively, but rather about SEO or natural referencing of your WordPress site in general.

 I propose to democratize the fundamentals of SEO so that a beginner can easily implement optimizations that will bear fruit.

-Most experts agree that there are 3 pillars on which a good SEO strategy is based, in other words, a site optimized for SEO is based on :
+Most experts agree that there are 3 pillars on which a good SEO strategy is based, in other words, a site optimised for natural referencing is based on :

 - A good structure